Prince7250/Al_Based_Portfoliyo_Generator/README.md

-# 🚀 Portfolio Generator Website
+# 🚀 AI Based Portfolio Generator Website

 A simple and powerful **portfolio generator web application** that allows users to create beautiful, responsive personal portfolios without writing any code.
 Users can enter their personal information, skills, projects, and social links, and instantly generate a clean portfolio with downloadable files.